zoka/ringMon/README.md

 ### As a replacement for `lein repl`

-Even if your Clojure applicarion is not web based, you can add ringMon to dev dependecies and use it as a replacement for built in REPL.
+Even if your Clojure application is not web based, you can add ringMon to dev dependecies and use it as a replacement for built in REPL.